Stability analysis of the Navier-Stokes velocity tracking problem with bang-bang controls: Appendix

-We will now assume, unless stated differently, that $\mathcal{J}$ is twice Gateaux differentiable. {\bf A H\"older-type second order condition.} In order to transfer conditions (\ref{Grothwk0}) and (\ref{growthmu}) from being satisfied by a nonlinear function to a second order polynomial, we will employ the following weakened version of ``twice continuously differentiable". \begin{definition} Let $\bar u\in\mathcal U$ and $\mu\in[1,\infty)$.
+{\bf A H\"older-type second order condition.} In order to transfer conditions (\ref{Grothwk0}) and (\ref{growthmu}) from being satisfied by a nonlinear function to a second order polynomial, we will employ the following weakened version of ``twice continuously differentiable". \begin{definition} Let $\bar u\in\mathcal U$ and $\mu\in[1,\infty)$.
 We say that ${\mathcal J}$ has changing curvature of order $\mu$ at $\bar u$ if for every $\varepsilon>0$ there exists $\delta>0$ such that